haidara02/homelab/README.md

 **Installation on the Target Computer**

-1. Access BIOS – Restart the target device and enter the BIOS/UEFI menu.
+1. **Access BIOS**: Restart the target device and enter the BIOS/UEFI menu.
 Set the boot priority to USB and boot from the installation media.
-2. Install Proxmox – Follow the on-screen setup instructions.
+2. **Install Proxmox**: Follow the on-screen setup instructions.
 Be sure to record all configuration details for future reference.
-3. (Optional) Disable Subscription Warning – After installation, navigate to Datacenter > {Device Name} > Updates > Repositories and add a non-subscription repository to remove the startup subscription prompt.
+3. **Disable Subscription Warning**: After installation, navigate to Datacenter > {Device Name} > Updates > Repositories and add a non-subscription repository to remove the startup subscription prompt.

 #### More resources